The best monopod in 2023: ultra-portable support for telephotos and low light

 Hard to find

-Read our full Benro SupaDupa Pro MSDPL46C review for more details
+Read more: Benro SupaDupa Pro MSDPL46C review

 (Image credit: Phil Hall)